 Also, it’s important to share helpful and relevant content and interact with other people, as simply having a profile on this social media network won’t get you very far unless you’re actively building relationships with your audience.

-Despite not being a social media channel tailored for business professionals, Facebook almost 2.8 billion users and it’s this huge audience that makes it indispensable for marketing purpose.
+Despite not being a social media channel tailored for business professionals, Facebook has almost 2.8 billion users and it’s this huge audience that makes it indispensable for marketing purposes.
 Regularly post and share relevant content, respond to your prospects’ questions, and take advantage of Facebook advertising.

 Although it’s not a traditional social media platform, this Q&A site can help you generate high-quality traffic.
 Namely, by sharing your expertise and helping others to solve their tax problems, improve their cash flow, or set up a business, you’ll catch the eye of your prospects and they might decide to reach out to you.